 Student Affairs’ Communication with Professors on behalf of Students.
 If a student or authorized representative is unable to reach professors because of emergency circumstances, the Division of Student Affairs designated staff member will contact professors in writing (e.g., an absence notification letter for cases when student is not on campus) regarding, if known, (i) the number of days the student is expected to be absent and (ii) the date of the student’s anticipated return to class.
 The appropriate academic personnel may receive a copy of communications.

 Student Responsibility for Coursework.
 Students are responsible for completing course requirements.
-When a student is absent because of emergencies noted above, (s)he shall discuss with faculty at the earliest opportunity (i) a need for additional time, if necessary and/or (ii) plans for completing missed work, quizzes, exams, labs or other assignments missed.
+When a student is absent because of emergencies noted above, the student shall discuss with faculty at the earliest opportunity (i) a need for additional time, if necessary and/or (ii) plans for completing missed work, quizzes, exams, labs or other assignments missed.

 University Response.
 A Student Affairs designee will assist and support the student as needed through available resources such as case management services, disability accommodations, grief and other counseling, Title IX referral, academic support and proper referrals for additional support.
 If a student needs to withdraw from a class or classes and does so within established policies and procedures for withdrawing, a Student Affairs designee will assist as necessary with withdrawal and reentry into the university community or will connect the student to the proper offices if appropriate.